Direction-Flipped Influence Audits Reveal Hidden Structure in Moral Choices of LLMs: Analysis of Reasoning Traces

+We use reasoning traces as a diagnostic for the behavioral effects above, not as the primary evidence for them.
+For each trial on the triage harness (across our reasoning-enabled configurations: DeepSeek, GPT-5.2, Qwen, and Llama with chain-of-thought prompting), we classify the reasoning trace along two axes: whether the model claims to follow, ignore, resist, or omit the contextual cue (compliance), and which rationales it invokes when picking the smaller group in the triage experiment.
+The corresponding analysis on BBQ and DailyDilemmas uses DeepSeek-V3.2-with-reasoning only (Appendix~\ref{app:rationales-bbq-dd}).
+Below we describe the two mechanisms most relevant to the headline findings: principled-resistance backfires and the few-shot-as-evidence pattern.
+Sycophancy and evaluation-awareness traces also appear but are secondary mechanisms; full classifier prompts, the rationale taxonomy, the compliance-vs-effect breakdown, and additional examples are in Appendices~\ref{sec:reasoning-compliance}, \ref{sec:extreme-reasons}, and \ref{app:sycophancy-evalaware}.

-Across demographic factors, backfires are typically marked by explicit meta-reasoning about fairness, discrimination, or bias.
+\paragraph{Backfiring Often Reflects Principled Resistance.} Across demographic factors, backfires are typically marked by explicit meta-reasoning about fairness, discrimination, or bias.
 Rather than following the intended influence, the model often overcorrects against a perceived moral risk or defaults to a competing normative principle (e.g., utilitarianism).
+The pattern recurs across all five demographic factors: anti-discrimination reasoning around nationality and gender; minority-protection heuristics around handedness; competing utilitarian-vs-equity principles around wealth; and tension between bias-avoidance and utility around age.
+Per-factor descriptions and example traces are in Appendix~\ref{app:backfire-by-factor}.